 Why are newspapers and the news business in decline?
 After all, this is supposed to be the information age, and the need for knowledge has never been greater.

 The reason for the decline is fairly straightforward.
 Since the 1800s, news organizations have earned most of their money from advertising, and only a fraction from subscriptions or street sales.
 But the old advertising model is broken.
 It’s far more efficient these days to reach customers who are already searching for products on the internet rather than advertising and marketing through the general media.

 But advertising isnt the only way that the press used to make money, and it isnt the only approach that can be taken in the 21st century.
 Maybe we could take a page from the old community publishing model.

 Community publishing used to approach the mission of the press as both a business and a public service.
 Typically you’d find:

-• A profitable printing operation that churned out books, legal notices, bills of lading, accounting ledgers, minutes of local government, wills and deeds and a thousand other essential record-keeping tools for the public and private business; and
+• A profitable printing operation that churned out books, legal notices, accounting ledgers, minutes of local organizations, wills and deeds and a thousand other essential record-keeping tools for the public and private business; and

-• An unprofitable newspaper that provided a public service, and also helped the printing operation stand out from its competitors.
+• A not-so-profitable newspaper that provided a public service, and also helped the printing operation stand out from its competitors.

 In the near-vacuum of community news, we have seen a surge of new media functions, but they often have serious problems.
 Facebook moderators have editing styles that are not informed by a tolerance for open debate or any knowledge of where the actual limits of debate are (or should be) according to US tradition and law.
-Craigslist is part of the digital frontier, without much social responsibility.
-Using it can be risky.
+Craigslist has no social responsibility, and using it can be risky.

 Every community has information needs, whether its just the humble bulletin board at the local library or the most elaborate community press organization.